tomatillodesign/ctd-css-workshop/session-1/session-1-outline.md

 _April 30, 2019 • Chris Liu-Beers, [Tomatillo Design](http://www.tomatillodesign.com/)_

 ## Introductions
-CLB intro + background
+- About me
-Icebreaker question: If you had a day to totally relax and you could go anywhere or do anything, what would you do?
+- Random icebreaker question: If you had a day to totally relax and you could go anywhere or do anything, what would you do?

 ## Group Activity
 - Reading HTML elements

 ## Intro to CSS
 - Connect it to our HTML
-   - External: <link rel="stylesheet" href="style.css">
+   - External: `<link rel="stylesheet" href="style.css">`
    - Internal: declared inside of HTML head
    - Inline: declared inside of element using the style attribute
 - Selectors + values